OlafMerkert/tng-automation/TASKSHEET.md

 - Your NodeMCU should still be sending 433 MHz signals to the specified topic, otherwise flash the radio.yaml file onto your device again

 - Remove the backplate of your weather station and press the ***TX*** button to send 433 MHz signals

+- You should see 433 MHz timings in the debug window

 - Try to find the correct patterns for zero, one, and start to configure the ***ook_decode*** node